IAEA stresses Iran nuclear "dialogue", Tehran defiant

 The IAEA's priority is to inspect the Parchin military facility, southeast of the capital, where it believes explosives tests relevant for nuclear weapons development may have taken place, perhaps a decade ago.
 Iran denies this.

-Parchin "is a recognized military site and not engaged in our country's nuclear activities," Iran's state Press TV quoted Boroujerdi as saying.
+Parchin "is a recognised military site and not engaged in our country's nuclear activities," Iran's state Press TV quoted Boroujerdi as saying.

 He said there was no reason at this time to increase Iran's cooperation with the IAEA, "first because the inspection of Parchin is not among our commitments (under an existing nuclear safeguards agreement with the U.N. agency) and also because we are facing increasing sanctions."